 However, for American citizens living abroad, previous tax returns can be re-evaluated for the coming year.
 This is based on your 2020 income.
 Yet, only if you claimed the Foreign Earned Income Exclusion to reduce the adjusted gross income, or earned less income in 2020.

-Look to file a 2020 tax return in January with us!
-Sign up on our waitlist to back claim the stimulus checks.
+Look to file a 2020 tax return in February with us!

 Recovery Rebate Credit

-As a US expat who will file 2020 taxes with Form 1040 or Form 1040-SR, you may also be eligible for the Recovery Rebate Credit.
+As a US expat who files 2020 taxes with Form 1040 or Form 1040-SR, you may also be eligible for the Recovery Rebate Credit.